imarsman/gotail/README.md

 An efficiency option for very large files would use a buffer to hold lines and do something like iterate in reverse through the contents of a file, printing out line by line until the target number had been reached or there were no more lines.
-This could be done with some sort of rune processing character by character with a count as newline characters were encountered.
 This would bring in the complexity of dealing with different line ending standards in Unix and Windows.
-As it stands, the string reading core package used, bufio, deals with reading in lines.
+As it stands, the string reading core package used, bufio, deals with reading in lines very well.
 I would be able to write such an application, but I would need to have a good reason to spend the extra effort.
 One great reason would be the ability to handl extremely large files with a limited increase in memory expended.
-Such an implementation would read a portion of the file into memory, such as 1024 bytes, and read this buffer into a scanner.
+Such an implementation would read a portion of the file into memory, such as 1024 bytes or a span or runes, which would avoid damaging multi-byte characters, and read this buffer into a scanner.
 This is something I have not done yet but that is the general plan.
 Extra issues would have to be dealt with such as having lines break over buffer reads, avoiding having an error on hitting the end of a file, etc.

 I did modify the code to print out a file at a time rather than building a buffer of all of the lines for all of the files then printing.
 I also used an